Picovoice/leopard/binding/react/README.md

 npx pvbase64 -h
 ```

-### Leopard Model
+#### Model Object

 Leopard saves and caches your model file in IndexedDB to be used by WebAssembly.
-Use a different `customWritePath` variable
-to hold multiple models and set the `forceWrite` value to true to force re-save a model file.
+Use a different `customWritePath` variable to hold multiple models and set the `forceWrite` value to true to force re-save a model file.
 If the model file changes, `version` should be incremented to force the cached models to be updated.
 Either `base64` or `publicPath` must be set to instantiate Leopard.
 If both are set, Leopard will use the `base64` model.